BryanMelvison/BigTwoGUI/README.md

 having a top card with a lower rank.
 For straight flushes having top cards with the same rank, the one having a top card with a higher suit beats the one having a top card with a lower suit.

+## GUI Components
+• Have a panel showing the cards of each player as well as the cards played on the table.

+• For each player, the panel should show his/her name and an avatar for him/her.

+• For the active player, the panel should show the faces of his/her cards.

+• For other players, the panel should show only the backs of their cards.

+• For cards played on the table, the panel should show at least (the faces of) the last hand of cards played on the table and the name of the player for this hand.

+• Allow the active player to select and deselect his/her cards by mouse clicks.
+The selected cards should be drawn in a “raised” position with respect to the rest of the cards (see Figure 1).

+• Have a “Play” button for the active player to play the selected cards.

+• Have a “Pass” button for the active player to pass his/her turn to the next player.

+• Have a text area to show the current game status as well as end of game messages.

+• Have a text area showing the chat messages sent by the players.

+• Have a text input field for the active player to send out chat messages.

+• Have a “Restart” menu item for restarting the game.

+• Have a “Quit” menu item for quitting the game.

+• Have a “Dummy Button” menu item for printing out motivational quotes in the Chat Area.